-1 Select a secure location to mount the Edge device where it does not interfere with the safe operation of your bike.
+- 1 Select a secure location to mount the Edge device where it does not interfere with the safe operation of your bike. - 2 Use the 3 mm hex key to remove the screw 1 from the handlebar connector 2.

 2 Introduction